diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 ### Oct 2020

-This month I decided to finally start collecting the local docuements i'd need.
+This month I decided to finally start collecting the local documents i'd need.
 Since (i've heard) you don't get these documents returned to you, I have to get new copies for each certificate i'd require, even if I already had a copy at home.

 My entire lineage from my grandfather forward has lived in Massachusetts (very convenient!).
 I recieved 9 new, certified documents in total.